IBM/snap-and-translate/README.md

 # Steps

 This Code Pattern contains several pieces.
-The Node.js server application running on IBM Cloud Kubernetes service communicates with the Tesseract OCR and Watson Language Translator.
+The Node.js server application running on IBM Cloud Kubernetes service communicates with the Tesseract OCR, Watson Language Translator and Watson Natural Language Understanding.
 Mobile application is built locally and run on the Android/iOS phone.

 1. [Clone the repo](#1-clone-the-repo)